erosnick/RayTracingTheNextWeekCUDA/README.md

 # Ray Tracing The Next Week CUDA
-Accelerated Ray Tracing The Next in CUDA
+Accelerated Ray Tracing The Next Week in CUDA